Robert Ernest Edward Pocock (10768) - 3rd Divisional Train | ANZAC.site

 There are alternate permutations of the name: Robert Edward Ernest Pocock and Robert Ernest Edward Pocock.

-His unit is sometimes referred to as No. 1 company in the 3rd Divisional Train, No. 22 company in the 3rd Divisional Train or 867th Company.
-These are all the same unit.
+Sgt Pocock's company is sometimes referred to as No. 1 company in the 3rd Divisional Train, No. 22 company in the 3rd Divisional Train or No. 867 Company.
+These are all the same company.

 Sources